Mardaneus86/futwebapp-tampermonkey/README.md

 If you benefit from this project, you can buy me a beer :beers: :+1:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VTXU8XUY8JS94)

-## Separate scripts
-To find the old version of the scripts that you could install separately, please refer to the [separate-scripts tag](https://github.com/Mardaneus86/futwebapp-tampermonkey/tree/separate-scripts).
-Keep in mind that those scripts are no longer actively maintained.

 ## Installation
 Make sure you have user scripts enabled in your browser (these instructions refer to the latest versions of the browser):